aki-0517/marp-md-memo/md/marp/marp04.md

 <!--
 In the future, I will polish the Shasta result, try more advanced polishing tools, use scaffolding to connect contigs, and combine the best parts of different assemblies.
 This will help make the genome even more complete and accurate.

--->
+1. **Polishing Shasta Result**
+   - Apply Pilon and Medaka to the Shasta assembly
+   - This could potentially improve the already high-quality assembly further
+   - Focus on correcting any remaining small errors while maintaining the excellent chromosome-level structure

+2. **Advanced Polishing**
+   - Homopolish: Specifically targets homopolymer regions (stretches of identical nucleotides)
+   - NextPolish: An alternative polishing pipeline that might catch errors missed by other tools
+   - These tools can address specific types of errors that standard polishing might miss
+   - Particularly useful for improving accuracy in challenging genomic regions

+3. **Introduce Scaffolding**
+   - Apply scaffolding to connect contigs into larger sequences
+   - Use long-read data to bridge gaps between contigs
+   - This could help resolve any remaining structural issues
+   - Important for achieving chromosome-level assembly

+4. **Multi-assembly Integration**
+   - Combine best features from both Shasta and Canu assemblies
+   - Use Shasta's superior chromosome-level structure as the backbone
+   - Incorporate Canu's accurate regions where they show better quality
+   - This hybrid approach could potentially yield the best possible assembly -->